neofinancial/mongo-memory-server-action/README.md

 ## Implementation

-In the example, the **`run-command`** parameter value ("`yarn seed:database`") is executed synchronously by the action using a child process.
-That script is therefore responsible for reading the ENV variable `MONGO_CONNECTION_STRING` and configuring MongoDB client(s) accordingly.
+In the example, the **`run-command`** parameter value ("`yarn use:database`") is executed synchronously by the action using a child process.
+That script is therefore responsible for reading the ENV variable `MONGODB_CONNECTION_STRING` and configuring MongoDB client(s) accordingly.

 The memory-server is stopped (and destroyed) subsequent to the completion of this command, so the command's process should encompass all interactions with it.